 - a) REGULATORY FRAMEWORK: There is currently no legislation or regulations in place covering the development, use, import, or disposal of livestock clones, GE animals, or products derived from these animals or their offspring in the Philippines.
-Efforts along this line are underway, however, and a regulatory framework is expected to be approved sometime early 2020. - b) APPROVALS: To date, no GE animal event or product has been approved. - c) INNOVATIVE BIOTECHNOLOGIES: There are currently no regulations covering innovative biotechnologies (such as genome editing) in animals in the Philippines.
-As mentioned in the Plant Section, efforts to develop regulations for products of genome editing are ongoing and a regulatory framework is expected at the turn of the year.
-It is unknown, however, if animal products will be covered. - d) LABELING AND TRACEABILITY: Not applicable.

-- e) INTELLECTUAL PROPERTY RIGHTS (IPR): The Philippines currently does not have legislation to address intellectual property rights for animal biotechnologies. - f) INTERNATIONAL TREATIES AND FORUMS: The Philippines is a member of Codex Alimentarius and the World Organization of Animal Health, and joins the discussions on agricultural biotechnology - g) RELATED ISSUES: The DA's Livestock Biotechnology Center in Muñoz City, Nueva Ecija was opened in August 2014 and coordinates and monitors livestock biotechnology research and development in the Philippines.
+Efforts along this line are underway, however, with the Department of Agriculture establishing an interagency technical working group for genetically modified animals and animal products on July 27, 2020.
+The regulatory framework is expected to be finalized and submitted in 2021. - b) APPROVALS: To date, no GE animal event or product has been approved. - c) INNOVATIVE BIOTECHNOLOGIES: There are currently no regulations covering innovative biotechnologies (such as genome editing) in animals in the Philippines.
+As mentioned in the Plant Section, efforts to develop regulations for products of genome editing are ongoing and a regulatory framework is expected in 2021.
+Animal products are not expected to be covered, however, and will likely require separate regulations. - d) LABELING AND TRACEABILITY: Not applicable. - e) ADDITIONAL REGULATORY REQUIREMENTS: Not applicable. - f) INTELLECTUAL PROPERTY RIGHTS (IPR): The Philippines currently does not have legislation to address intellectual property rights for animal biotechnologies. - g) INTERNATIONAL TREATIES AND FORUMS: The Philippines is a member of Codex Alimentarius and the World Organization of Animal Health, and joins the discussions on agricultural biotechnology - h) RELATED ISSUES: The DA's Livestock Biotechnology Center in Muñoz City, Nueva Ecija was opened in August 2014 and coordinates and monitors livestock biotechnology research and development in the Philippines.
 Contact details are as follows: